Centers and Azumaya loci of finite $W$-algebras: Introduction

-Throughout the paper we work with the field of complex numbers ${\bbc}$ and the field ${\bbk}=\overline{\mathbb{F}}_p$.
-For the sake of simplicity, we mainly make use of the arguments of reduction modulo $p$ with $p\gg 0$ in the proof of the main results.
-Based on Goodwin-Topley's work \cite{GT}, these arguments can be extended to the situation when $p$ satisfies either (H1)+(H4), or (H2)+(H5) (see Remarks \ref{p very good}, \ref{p good1}, \ref{p good2}, \ref{p good2'}).
+Throughout the paper we work with the field of complex numbers ${\bbc}$ and the field ${\bbk}=\overline{\mathbb{F}}_p$ for $p\gg 0$.
+The assumption arises from Premet's original arguments on the admissible procedure with $p\in\Pi(A)$ for some admissible ring $A$ when we work with $\bbk$ (see \S\ref{211}; or \cite{GG, GT, Pre3, Pre2} for more details).